auth0/webtask-workshop/modules/middleware.md

 ## Summary

-In this module, you have learned how to implement use middleware to change the behavior of your webtask without affecting the source of your tasks.
+In this module, you have learned how to use middleware to change the behavior of your webtask without affecting the source of your tasks.
 Middleware is a useful way to share cross-cutting concerns among many webtasks.

 Next you'll learn how [custom programming models](custom-programming-models.md) can let you create webtasks in entirely new formats.